mRcSchwering/magic-soup/docs/figures.md

 _**1.1.
 Genome compositions at different genome sizes.**
 1000 random genomes of lengths 200, 500, 1000, or 2000 each were generated, transcribed, and translated.
-For every cell the number proteins per genome, domains per protein, and coding nucleotides per nucleotide were recorded.
+For every cell the number proteins per genome, domains per protein, and coding base pairs per base pair were recorded.
-Coding nucleotides are nucleotides which are part of at least 1 domain.
+Coding base pairs are base pairs which are part of at least 1 domain.
 Dashed lines with numbers describe medians.
 There were 3 start and 3 stop codons.
 Each domain type appeared with a frequency of 1% in all 2 codon tuples._